What Does an Office Fit-Out Actually Cost in Dubai?

 Things that reduce your budget

 Choosing emerging zones.
 Dubai South, Expo City, and parts of DSO have newer building stock with better Cat A provisions, simpler logistics access, and less onerous design codes.
-The savings are real and the infrastructure is increasingly excellent.

 Realistic Timelines

 Under 1,000 sq ft — 4 to 6 weeks on site, plus 2–3 weeks for approvals.
-Common for small professional offices in JLT, Media City, or Business Bay.

 1,000 to 3,000 sq ft — 6 to 10 weeks.
-This is the most common bracket for SME and mid-market offices.
-The bulk of our project portfolio sits in this range.
+The most common bracket for SME and mid-market offices.

 3,000 to 10,000 sq ft — 10 to 14 weeks.
-At this scale, phased handover becomes practical — reception and meeting rooms first, then open-plan and back-of-house areas to follow.
+Phased handover becomes practical at this scale.

 The most common cause of project delay isn't slow construction — it's late design decisions and procrastination on authority submissions.
 Start your fit-out planning the week your lease terms are agreed, not the week you get the keys.